BEST Kananaskis Cabin Rentals to Get Cozy In

 It’s like camping, but with a booking here, you get a comfortable king-size bed, fireplace, and a delicious restaurant serving you all local food.
 So, let’s call it glamping.

-Mount Engadine has various room types, including cabins of course, but also traditional hotel rooms and yurts!
+Mount Engadine has various room types, including cabins, traditional hotel rooms, and yurts!
 Bookings include breakfast, a packed lunch, afternoon tea, and dinner.
-Mount Engadine has impressive views of Commonwealth Peak and is just a 5-minute drive away from the trailhead to Smutwood Peak and Tent Ridge.
+Mount Engadine has impressive views of Commonwealth Peak and is just a 5-minute drive away from the trailheads to Smutwood Peak and Tent Ridge.

 Sundance Lodges

-It’s an excellent choice for those that wish to have more of a camping adventure as each site is unserviced.
-The Kananaskis campground is down a forested and quiet road, perfect for basing yourself around some incredible Kananaskis hikes or for stargazing at night.
+It’s an excellent choice for those who wish to have more of a camping adventure, as each site is unserviced.
+The Kananaskis campground is down a quiet forested road, perfect for basing yourself around some incredible Kananaskis hikes or for stargazing at night.

 Keep in mind that Sundance Lodges are for those looking for a comfortable adventure.
 Guests will have to bring their own bedding (beds are provided) and be prepared with warm clothes as these are canvas tents and the Rockies are cold at night.